surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.20.0-dev.4 =
+= 15.20.0-b.1 =

-(2023/08/11) Added a new SSO &gt; Advanced Settings &gt; Plugin Settings &gt; Default Text &gt; RSS Feed Title option.
+(2023/08/12) Added a new RSS Feed Title option.
+Added filters to fix the WordPress RSS feed title and description.

 = 15.19.1 =